 - Cancel Sling.
 You should be at just under one month.

 - $25 if Fox is included in the Sling package in your area

-- $35 if Fox is not included and you get the cheap antenna
+- $35 if Fox is not included and you get a cheap antenna

-- $55 if Fox is not included and you get the better antenna
+- $55 if Fox is not included and you get a better antenna

 - $50 if you sign up for two months and get the free Roku